 Add the Bucket Screen

 Hook the bucket screen over the lip of the paint bucket.
 The screen will extend a few inches into the paint with a majority of the screen visible above the paint.
 If you have less than 9 inches of usable screen, pour some of the paint back into the paint can.

 Load the Roller Cover With Paint

 Roll Paint on the Main Surface Area

 With a loaded paint roller dry enough that it is not dripping with paint, begin rolling the main (not edges) area.
 Remain within local areas of about 4 feet by 4 feet.
 Move the roller in an up-and-down W-pattern.
 Always keep working off of an adjacent wet edge to blend the edges and to avoid creating lines.

 Reload the Roller Cover

 Back Roll the Main Area

 Back rolling is the process of painting a second time while the first coat is still wet in order to fill in sections and deepen the color.
 You must return to the area soon after that first coat has been laid.
 If you wait too long, the first coat will be tacky and will result in a textured and unsmooth finish.

 Roll a Second Coat

-After the paint has fully dried, lay down a second coat of paint.
+After the paint has fully dried, lay down a second coat.
 Two or more coats of paint will deepen the color and make the paint more durable.

 Clean the Work Area

 After the paint has completely dried, remove the painter's tape.
 Carefully remove the plastic sheeting and drop cloth (watch for spills).
 If latex paint was used, you can clean the roller frame, bucket screen, bucket, brushes, and other items with warm water and soap.